MicrosoftDocs/memdocs/sccm/apps/deploy-use/uninstall-applications.md

 > [!IMPORTANT]
 >  You must delete any existing deployments or simulated deployments of an application to a collection before you can deploy the application with a deployment action of **Uninstall**.

- For more information about how to create a deployment type, see [How to create applications with System Center Configuration Manager](../../apps/deploy-use/create-applications.md).
+ For more information about how to create a deployment type, see [Create applications](../../apps/deploy-use/create-applications.md).

- For more information about how to deploy an application, see [How to deploy applications with System Center Configuration Manager](../../apps/deploy-use/deploy-applications.md).
+ For more information about how to deploy an application, see [Deploy applications](../../apps/deploy-use/deploy-applications.md).

 ## Uninstall an application